 If one person received an inheritance before or during the relationship, that inheritance would normally form part of the pool of assets available for distribution.

-Importantly, once the parties have identified what is in the pool of net assets, they must then consider what contributions they each made to the relationship and its assets, and their respective future needs, in order to determine their respective entitlements and how the assets will be divided.
+Importantly, once the parties have identified what is in the pool of net assets, they must then consider what contributions they each made to the relationship and its assets, and their respective current and future needs, in order to determine their respective entitlements and how the assets will be divided.

-When working out which party made what contribution, the Family Court considers the parties’ financial contributions – i.e. who earned what, the lump sums expended during the relationship, who bought what and who paid for what – and also non-financial contributions – such as being a homemaker and parent, physically renovating a home or landscaping a garden, managing the parties’ financial affairs and so on.
+When working out which party made what contribution the Family Court considers the parties’ financial contributions – i.e. who earned what, the lump sums expended during the relationship, who bought what and who paid for what – and also non-financial contributions – such as being a homemaker and parent, physically renovating a home or landscaping a garden, managing the parties’ financial affairs and so on.

 What about an inheritance received after separation?

-For example, if the post-separation inheritance had been received from the husband’s mother and the wife had a close relationship with her mother-in-law and had cared for her during an illness, a court might find that both parties had contributed to the receipt of the inheritance and therefore both parties will be entitled to a share of the inheritance.
+For example, if the post-separation inheritance had been received from the husband’s mother and the wife had a close relationship with her mother-in-law and had cared for her during an illness, a court might find that both parties had contributed to the receipt of the inheritance and therefore both parties may be entitled to a share of the inheritance.

-An inheritance, even one received after separation, may be taken into account in this final step.
 The reason for this is the recipient of the inheritance would have greater financial resources and may be receiving income from an inherited investment which may well mean that that person’s future financial circumstances may significantly outweigh the other person.
-In such a case, a court may rebalance the division of the net asset pool in favour of the other partner by way of an adjustment which is derived from section 75(2) of the Family Law Act (Cth).
+In such a case, a court may rebalance the division of the net asset pool in favour of the other partner by way of an adjustment which is derived from section 79(5) of the Family Law Act (Cth).

 Summary

 The receipt of a large inheritance will have a significant impact towards the determination of contribution of the parties.
-In addition, an inheritance, including one received after separation, could have an impact on the determination of future needs of the parties and whether any adjustments ought to be made.
+In addition, an inheritance, including one received after separation, could have an impact on the determination of current and future needs of the parties and whether any adjustments ought to be made.

-Finally, once the parties have been assessed as to the net assets, what contributions were made, whether there are future needs, a court is then required to determine whether the proposed split of net assets is just and equitable.
+Finally, once the parties have been assessed as to the net assets, what contributions were made, whether there are current and future needs, a court is then required to determine whether the proposed split of net assets is just and equitable.

 Download Your Guide to Family Provisions Claims